Tanka supports two different ways of computing differences between the local

 This has the huge benefit that all possible changes by webhooks and other internal components of Kubernetes can be encountered as well.

-However, this is a fairly new feature and only available for Kubernetes versions greater than 1.13.
+However, this is a fairly new feature and only available on Kubernetes 1.13 or later.
 Only the API server (master nodes) needs to have that version, worker nodes do not matter.

 kubectl diff, which affects ports configured to use both TCP and UDP.